-Jewelry making has been a long time hobby of mine.
-I learned how to braid a hemp bracelet when I was about eleven, and from there I continued to teach myself various jewelry making techniques well into my adult life.
-I would pick up library books and practice techniques over and over again, and then do it some more until I was happy with it.
-I would easily stay up until two o’clock in the morning making necklaces for myself, and I did that as a quiet hobby as a teenager.
 It wasn't until after I invested in a fine art degree that I was introduced to glass fusing by my mom.
 Truthfully in the beginning I was not very interested in it.
-I didn’t feel like it was mine, and couldn’t find my vision in the medium.
+I felt like it was my mom’s thing, and I couldn’t find my vision in the medium.
 I was all about fine art, color, and abstract painting.
-The colors are what kept me intrigued, and who doesn’t like using 1500 degrees of heat to melt stuff!
+The intensity and variety of color in glass kept me intrigued though, and who doesn’t like using 1500 degrees of heat to melt stuff!
 It is pretty cool.
 As I started to get a lot more comfortable with the medium, I started to look at what I was doing in glass as miniature compositions in color.
-Having made jewelry since I’d been young, making it wearable, comfortable, and complementing fashion(or at the very least my sense of fashion) came naturally.
-Aside from that I like to make jewelry that is fun, has a daring element, but is also clean, balanced, and grounded.
+I like to make jewelry that is fun, has a daring element, but is also clean, balanced, and grounded.
 Color is always my jump off point…Dynamic funky designs follow, and from there I chisel, wrap, and put the finishing touches in place.
 In the end, there is a beautiful, sparkly treasure made.
-My favorite thing about making these treasures is watching a person smile when they try one on.
+Fused glass jewelry has become a super popular medium, but still people tell me often that my dichroic jewelry is some of the prettiest and unique they have seen.
+I make pendants, earrings, bracelets, and ornaments that are all one of a kind.
+Aside from the discovery in making each piece, my favorite thing about crafted these treasures is watching a person smile when they try one on.

 "While visiting the Arts and Crafts Community in Gatlinburg I bought some gorgeous glass jewelry from Love Life Live Life.
 I love the radiant colors of the pieces!
 The Artist was very friendly and pleasant and demonstrated how she made her craft.
 The prices were very reasonable too!
 If I ever make it back to Gatlinburg, this place will be a must buy place!"